 Great-grandma lives with the family of Third Grandpa.
-When we arrive, she is sitting on the sofa with her tiny bound feet, looking happy in her padded jacket.
+When we arrive, she is sitting on the sofa with her tiny bound feet, beaming in her padded jacket.
 We all kneel down and kowtow to her.
 She gets up and hands out candy.
 “I want red envelopes [of money] instead of candy!”
 I joke, and she smiles and caresses my head.

 We gather around Great-grandma to chat.
 But instead of relating all the family gossip from the past year, the topic of conversation is the virus.